 In connection to the point made just above (#3):

-They state in closing: "[V]isits from chaplains may be helpful for patients and families in reaching an acceptance of the situation and also important for clinicians in understanding the perspectives of patient and surrogate viewpoints" [MS p.
-5].
+They state in closing: "[V]isits from chaplains may be helpful for patients and families in reaching an acceptance of the situation and also important for clinicians in understanding the perspectives of patient and surrogate viewpoints" [p.
+357].
 The article is aimed at non-chaplains, but it may well spark chaplains to think about how better to help Ethics Committees become attuned to religious/spiritual dynamics in case consultations.

 Suggestions for Use of the Article for Student Discussion:

 This relatively brief and straightforward article could be a general entrée to the activity of Ethics Committees and might be paired with a plan for students to attend a meeting of their institution's own Committee.
 Have students ever encountered a case that has been the subject of an ethics consultation, and what religious/spiritual dynamics do they remember?
-Our authors note, "Oftentimes, families invoked religious beliefs to assert power or to resist the medical model in situations in which they may have felt powerless" [MS p.
-4].
+Our authors note, "Oftentimes, families invoked religious beliefs to assert power or to resist the medical model in situations in which they may have felt powerless" [p.
+356].
 Have students observed this?
-What about the observation that "death and dying is often experienced as a spiritual more than a medical event" [MS p.
-4]?
+What about the observation that "death and dying is often experienced as a spiritual more than a medical event" [p.
+356]?
 What might that mean for the role of a chaplain in relation to the activity of an Ethics Committee?
-Students could discuss what "in God’s hands" could mean for families and how that connects with the idea of locus of control [MS pp. 3 and 4].
+Students could discuss what "in God’s hands" could mean for families and how that connects with the idea of locus of control [pp. 355 and 356].
 Also, can they see in this study an implicit argument for charting good notes of visits?